-Ukraine continuously enforces food safety regulations for commercial imports despite Russia's invasion of Ukraine in February, with very few exceptions.
-This report explains the existing regulatory landscape including new regulations adopted throughout 2021 and early 2022 under the European Union regulatory approximation agenda.
-New regulations related to the labeling of selected products and nutritional claims are included.
-This report updates the corresponding sections and adds multiple references to recently submitted FAIRS subject reports, which explain these new regulations in greater detail.
+Ukraine continuously enforces food safety regulations for commercial imports despite Russia's full-scale invasion of Ukraine in February 2022, with very few exceptions.
+This report explains the existing regulatory landscape, including new regulations adopted throughout 2022 and early 2023 under the European Union regulatory approximation agenda.
+New regulations related to geographical indicators, seed imports, and food packaging are included.
+This report updates the corresponding sections and adds references to recently submitted FAIRS subject reports, which explain these new regulations in greater detail.